-If PSGC is unsuccessful in returning to the original Mine Plan, or at a minimum, a compromise plan which contains reasonable and supportable requirements that would allow efficient operations without compromising safety, PSGC reports that the projected capital costs of the Mine development and the annual per ton operating costs of the Mine would be higher than those assumed in the Projected Operating Results herein.
-Further, the amount of recoverable coal reserves available to the Project would be lower than originally expected and may not be sufficient to provide fuel for baseload operations for a full 30-year economic life of the Project.
+Simultaneously, PSGC has been working with MSHA on a performance-based evaluation of mining techniques that should eventually allow PSGC to achieve the efficiency and cost of mining as outlined in the original PSGC Mine Plan.
+MSHA has approved plans by PSGC for depth of cuts that are nearly one and a half times the MSHA plan imposed on PSGC in August 2009, which will allow the annual per ton operating cost to be only slightly higher than the costs contained in the original Mine Plan.
+MSHA has also approved a test area to evaluate mining operations utilizing entry cuts that are wider than the MSHA revised plan and closer to the width of cuts requested in the original PSGC Mine Plan.
+If PSGC is unsuccessful in obtaining final approval for the entire Mine operation for the widths and depths of cuts contained in the original Mine Plan, or at a minimum, a compromise plan which contains reasonable and supportable requirements that would allow efficient operations without compromising safety, PSGC reports that with the current widths and depths of cut approvals, the projected capital costs of the Mine development and the annual per ton operating costs of the Mine would be slightly higher than those assumed in the Projected Operating Results herein.
+Further, the amount of recoverable coal reserves available to the Project would be lower than originally expected and may not be sufficient to provide fuel for baseload operations for a full 30-year operating period of the Project.
 As stated earlier, there are additional coal reserves, adjacent to the existing PSEC coal reserves, that may be acquired in the future.